Hurricane Insurance Explained: Coverage, Deductibles & What's Not Covered

 Does standard homeowners insurance cover hurricane damage?

-Yes — but only partially.
+Yes, but only partially.
 Standard homeowners insurance covers wind damage, structural damage, and rain that enters through wind-created openings.
-However, it does not cover flooding, storm surge, or rising water caused by a hurricane.
+It does not cover flooding, storm surge, or rising water caused by a hurricane.
 For complete protection, most coastal homeowners need both homeowners insurance and a separate flood insurance policy.

 What is a hurricane deductible and how is it different from a regular deductible?

 A hurricane deductible is a separate, percentage-based deductible that applies specifically when your home suffers damage from a named hurricane.
-Unlike a regular flat-dollar deductible (e.g., $1,000), a hurricane deductible is calculated as a percentage of your dwelling coverage — typically 1% to 5%.
-On a $300,000 home with a 5% deductible, you'd owe $15,000 before your insurer pays anything.
-It only triggers when an official hurricane designation is made by the National Hurricane Center.
+Unlike a flat-dollar deductible (e.g., $1,000), a hurricane deductible is typically 1% to 10% of your dwelling coverage.
+On a $300,000 home with a 5% deductible, you would owe $15,000 before your insurer pays.
+It only triggers when an official hurricane watch or warning is issued by the National Hurricane Center.

 Is flood insurance the same as hurricane insurance?

 No, they are two distinct types of coverage.
-Hurricane coverage (within your homeowners policy) covers wind-related damage.
-Flood insurance — typically purchased through the NFIP or private carriers — covers water inundation, storm surge, and rising water.
-A hurricane can cause both types of damage, which is why many coastal homeowners need both policies to be fully protected.
+Hurricane coverage (inside your homeowners policy) covers wind-related damage.
+Flood insurance, typically purchased through the NFIP or private carriers, covers water inundation, storm surge, and rising water.
+A hurricane can cause both, which is why most coastal homeowners need both policies to be fully protected.

 Can hurricane shutters really lower my insurance premium?